menchelab/DataDiVR_WebApp/README.md

    - pick a link file from "static/examplefiles" (same name as above) or use your own
    - click upload

-   After a success message was shown, the uploader has now created a new folder in "static/projects/yourprojectname" containing all the data in the VRNetzer format.
+   After a success message was shown, the uploader has now created a new folder in "static/projects/yourprojectname" containing all the data in the DataDiVR format.

 3. use the WebGL preview to have a look at your project without having to use VR hardware